veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote">Screenshot from the light and dark version of the App Store images for iPhone 10</p>

 <div class="box-notes yellow">
   Light mode was introduced after a benchmark research that showed competitors choosing light backgrounds on their app store images.
-We organized several <strong>Design Team workshops</strong> to develop a light version of our new brand, that we could include on the A/B testing.
+We organized several <strong>Design Team workshops</strong> to develop a light version of our new brand, that we could include on the <strong>A/B testing.</strong>
 </div>

 ### Mondly Growth